NLnetLabs/routinator/doc/manual/source/output-formats.rst

             - The rsync URI of the ROA the line is taken from (or "N/A" if it isn't from a ROA),
-            - the autonomous system number,
+            - the Autonomous System Number,
             - the prefix in slash notation,
             - the maximum prefix length, and
             - the not-before and not-after date of the validity of the ROA.